 The O1 visa is a temporary nonimmigrant visa.
 Thus, applicants for the O1 visa must maintain a foreign residency that they have no intention to abandon at the time of their application.

-General Evidence Criteria
+General Evidence For O1 Visa Criteria

 O1 visa petitions must include evidence of the O1 visa applicant’s extraordinary ability or achievement, including:

-• Affidavits written by present or former employers or recognized experts certifying the applicant’s extraordinary ability; or
+- Affidavits written by present or former employers or recognized experts certifying the applicant’s extraordinary ability; or

-• Affidavits written by present or former employers or recognized experts certifying the applicant’s extraordinary achievement and specifically describe the applicant’s recognition and ability or achievement in factual terms and set forth the expertise of the affiant and the manner in which the affiant acquired such information.
+- Affidavits written by present or former employers or recognized experts certifying the applicant’s extraordinary achievement and specifically describe the applicant’s recognition and ability or achievement in factual terms and set forth the expertise of the affiant and the manner in which the affiant acquired such information.

 Event(s) Requirement

-O1 visa applicants who seek entry to the U.S. through a petition submitted by their employer or agent must be coming to the United States in order to perform services relating to an event or events.
+O1 visa applicants who seek entry to the U.S. through a petition submitted by their employer or agent must be coming to the United States in order to perform services relating to an event or event.
 When petitioning for the O1 visa, the employer or agent must explain the nature of the events or activities, the beginning and ending dates for the events or activities, and a copy of any itinerary for the events or activities.

-Events(s) is defined as an activity, including a scientific project, conference, convention, lecture series, tour, exhibit, business project, academic year, or engagement.
+Events(s) are defined as an activity, including a scientific project, conference, convention, lecture series, tour, exhibit, business project, academic year, or engagement.
 Such activity may include short vacations, promotional appearances, and stopovers which are incidental and/or related to the event.
 A group of related activities may also be considered to be an event.
 In the case of an O1 athlete, the event could be the visa holder’s contract.
 8 CFR 214.2(o)(3)(i)

 Written Advisory Opinion from Appropriate Consulting Entity or Entities